‘The Voice’ Shares Blockbuster Lineup Of Guest Stars For Season Finale

 “Awwwww Blake and Gwen!!
 Love it!!!
 And Lauren Daigle?
 Yaaaaaas!!!” remarked a third Instagram user.

-“This is going to be an amazing finale, I can’t wait to see all the amazing talent and to see which of the singers wins this season,” commented a foureth fan.
+“This is going to be an amazing finale, I can’t wait to see all the amazing talent and to see which of the singers wins this season,” commented a fourth fan.